Lu Junyi: Arrest and imprisonment

 Finally let go by Liangshan, Lu Junyi hurries home.
 Near his house, he runs into Yan Qing, his other steward who has been reduced to begging on the street as he waits for his master to return.
-Yan tells Lu that Li Gu, who is having an affair with Lu's wife, has reported to the authorities that Lu is in cahoots with the Liangshan outlaws.
+Yan tells Lu that Li Gu, who has long had an affair with Lu's wife, has reported to the authorities that Lu is in cahoots with the Liangshan outlaws.
 Li has also expelled Yan.
-Not believing Yan, Lu goes home and is arrested by constables responding to alert by Li.
+Not believing Yan, Lu goes home and is arrested by constables called up by Li.
 Li thus takes over his master's properties and wife.
-He, however, fails to murder Lu in prison as the chief warden Cai Fu, whom he bribed, has also received money as well as threat from Liangshan.
-Lu is instead exiled to Shamen Island (沙門島; present-day Changdao County, Shandong).
+He, however, fails to get Lu murdered in prison as the chief warden Cai Fu, whom he bribed, has also received money from Liangshan to protect Lu, failing which his family would face the threat of being wiped out.
+So Lu is instead banished to Shamen Island (沙門島; present-day Changdao County, Shandong).
 Li bribes the two escorts to finish Lu off along the way.
-Coming to a wood, the escorts bind Lu to a tree and are all set to kill him there.
-But they are shot to death by Yan Qing, who has been tailing them.
+Coming to a wood, the escorts bind Lu to a tree and are about to kill him there.
+But they are shot to death by Yan Qing with arrows, who has been tailing them.

-When Yan Qing is away looking for food as they rest in an inn, constables track down and re-arrest Lu, who is weak from all the torments.
+When Yan Qing is away looking for food as the two rest in an inn, constables track down and re-arrest Lu, who has become weak from all the torments.
 Grand Secretary Liang Shijie, the prefect of Daming, orders Lu be immediately executed.
 But Liangshan's Shi Xiu, who has come to find out the latest about Lu, storms the execution ground alone.
 Both end up captured.
-This time Liang dare not execute Lu, preferring to see how things pan out as an attack by Liangshan is imminent.
+This time Liang dare not execute Lu, wanting to see how things pan out as an attack by Liangshan looks imminent.
 A battle between Liangshan and Daming ensues, but the city proves impregnable.
-After some intervening events, including Song Jiang falling critically ill and recovering only with treatment by the physician An Daoquan, Wu Yong sends dozens of chieftains to sneak into Daming to inflict mayhem on the night of Lantern Festival.
+After some intervening events, including Song Jiang falling critically ill and recovering only with treatment by the physician An Daoquan, Wu Yong sends dozens of chieftains to sneak into Daming to cause mayhem on the night of Lantern Festival.
 Lu Junyi and Shi Xiu are rescued from prison when the city is engulfed in chaos.
-Lu kills Li Gu and his disloyal wife in revenge and joins Liangshan.
+Lu kills Li Gu and his unfaithful wife in revenge and joins Liangshan.